- What are family centres?

 - Healthy Start vitamin collection points for families who have vouchers

 To access these services, both families and professionals can go direct to the family centre.
-There is no need to contact the Children's Single Point of Access (C-SPA).
-You can find out more in our One-minute guide to family centres (level 2).
+You can find contact details for your local centre on our family centre locations page.

-The family centres provide one-to-one family support where family circumstances are having a significant impact on the health, development or wellbeing of the child/ children.
-Families and practitioners working with families, for example, GPs, health visitors, schools, early years settings can request support for families who need targeted help.
+The family centres provide one-to-one family support where the family situation is having a significant impact on the health, development or wellbeing of the child/children.
+Families and practitioners working with families, for example, GPs, health visitors, schools, early years settings, can request support for families who need some extra help.

-Family support workers will offer support in the family home as well as at local community venues or the centre itself, whichever best suits the needs of the family at that time.
-The family centre bus is available to support families who are more isolated or where there are limited local facilities.
+Family support workers will offer support in the family home as well as at local community venues or the centre itself.
+Support will take place where the needs of the family are best met at that time.

 What can I expect if I get one-to-one family support?